Oct. 21, 2024

 Nickel-Metal Hydride (NiMH) Batteries

-Often utilized in household electronics, NiMH batteries offer a decent balance between capacity and cost.
-They can undergo a moderate number of charge cycles but may experience self-discharge over time.
+Utilized in household electronics, NiMH batteries offer a balanced cost and capacity, enduring a moderate number of charge cycles.

 Estimated cycles: 300 to 500 cycles